chowland/AFiD-MuRPhFi/docs/phasefield_validation.md

 These tests were all performed with $Pe_T=10^3$, with a base resolution of $N_x = 512$ and a refined grid resolution of $N_x^r = 1024$.
 It is clear from these results that the prefactor $AC$ constrains the maximum possible time step.
-Since the model requires that $AC=1.2 \mathcal{S}^{-1}$, we anticipate the time step restriction to be less severe at high Stefan number.
+Since the model requires that $AC=1.2 \mathcal{S}^{-1}$, we anticipate the time step restriction to be less severe at high Stefan number. -->

-With that in mind, let us now consider how the value of $C$ affects the results produced by the phase-field method.
+With that in mind, let us now consider how the value of $A$ affects the results produced by the phase-field method.
-As a reminder, $C=\varepsilon H\Delta T/\Gamma$, where $\Gamma$ is related to the surface energy of the interface.
+As a reminder, $A=\varepsilon H\Delta T/\Gamma$, where $\Gamma$ is related to the surface energy of the interface.
-Larger values of $C$ therefore reduce the impact of the Gibbs-Thomson effect, where high local curvature increases the local melting temperature.
+Larger values of $A$ therefore reduce the impact of the Gibbs-Thomson effect, where high local curvature increases the local melting temperature.
-In our 1-D example, the value of $C$ should therefore play no significant effect.
+In our 1-D example, the value of $A$ should therefore play no significant effect.

 First, we consider the position of the phase boundary over time.
 The analytic solution for the phase boundary height is